VitalyPetkun/comparison/README.md

 - the approach uses a video stream from the camera for detection, so the scanning stage of the asset during recognition is omitted.

-**Conclusion:** the approach is fast, does not require additional equipment, and is ideal for small but visually diverse objects on a flat surface.
+**Summary:** the approach is fast, does not require additional equipment, and is ideal for small but visually diverse objects on a flat surface.
 It will also be good to recognize objects if the environment does not differ from what it was during the creation of the model.

+### Conclusion
+Both approaches have their own set of applicable scenarios, and only the simplest cases are found at the intersection of these sets.
+*MScanner* imposes many restrictions on the objects themselves, while *RealityComposer* does not have any special restrictions on objects, but only works if there are no serious differences in the environment at the stages of model creation and recognition.
+On the other hand, the advantages of program A include speed and the absence of a dedicated stage of scanning the environment for recognition.